- Poor diversification & over reliance on North America

 Nobel prize-winning economist Robert Shiller cautioned investors of the risks of overexposure to North American equities should markets crash.
 The economist told investors that it is prudent to diversify in asset classes and not be overexposed to US stocks particularly during the threat of the pandemic and potential fallout of the US election.

 North American equities is one of the most favoured asset classes as it is home to some of the worlds largest global brands such as Google and Amazon.

-As identified in the table below the Fisher Global Total Return fund has almost 72% of its holdings invested in North American companies, with Europe representing the next largest asset class.
+As identified in the table below the Fisher Global Total Return fund has over 76% of its holdings invested in North American companies, with Europe representing the next largest asset class.

-The importance of spreading the weighting of investments across a number of different asset classes cannot be understated.
+The importance of spreading the weighting of investments across asset classes cannot be understated.
 This is widely accepted among investment professionals, chief investment managers and academics as a more efficient risk based model.